Religious debates over the Harry Potter series: Islam

 A large number of Islamic scholars have argued that the books' magical themes conflict with Islamic teachings.
-A series of online fatāwa have been logged by imams against Harry Potter, decrying it as un-Islamic.
+A series of online fatwas have been logged by imams against Harry Potter, decrying it as un-Islamic.

 Feiz Mohammad, the Australian Islamic preacher believed to have inspired Tamerlan and Dzhokhar Tsarnaev, the perpetrators of the Boston Marathon bombing, decried Harry Potter for "paganism, evil, magic and the drinking of unicorn blood".

 In Iran, the series is popular and published by the Ministry of Culture and Islamic Guidance.
-In July 2007 the daily paper Kayhan called the series "a billion-dollar Zionist project" created to "disrupt young minds."
-The article was ignored by the government and the series continued to be published normally.
+In July 2007, the daily paper Kayhan called the series "a billion-dollar Zionist project" created to "disrupt young minds".
+The article was ignored by the government, and the series continued to be published normally.

-In August 2007, police in Karachi, Pakistan discovered and defused a car bomb located outside a shopping centre where, hours later, the final Harry Potter novel was scheduled to go on sale.
+In August 2007, police in Karachi, Pakistan, discovered and defused a car bomb located outside a shopping centre where, hours later, the final Harry Potter novel was scheduled to go on sale.
 The book launch was postponed in response.
-A local police superintendent commented that, "We are not sure so far whether the target of the bombing was the book launch, but the connection cannot be ruled out."
+A local police superintendent commented that: "We are not sure so far whether the target of the bombing was the book launch, but the connection cannot be ruled out."

 Judaism

 Many prominent rabbis have described the Harry Potter books as, in the words of one, "a force for good".
 In 2005, a conference at the University of Reading debated whether Harry Potter had a "yiddishe neshama" (Jewish soul).
-Sir Jonathan Sacks, the former chief Rabbi of the Commonwealth of Nations, claims that, in "a society in which adolescents are precociously adult, and adults are permanently adolescent", Harry Potter has "reclaimed the kingdom of childhood, proving that you don't have to betray to enchant".
+Jonathan Sacks, Baron Sacks, the former chief Rabbi of the Commonwealth of Nations, claims that, in "a society in which adolescents are precociously adult, and adults are permanently adolescent", Harry Potter has "reclaimed the kingdom of childhood, proving that you don't have to betray to enchant".

-The decision to release the final volume of the Harry Potter series, Harry Potter and the Deathly Hallows, in Israel at 2 AM on a Saturday morning drew criticism from some Israeli rabbis, since it fell during the Jewish Sabbath, a time when business dealings are forbidden.
+The decision to release the final volume of the Harry Potter series, Harry Potter and the Deathly Hallows, in Israel at 02:00 on a Saturday morning drew criticism from some Israeli rabbis, since it fell during the Shabbat, a time when business dealings are forbidden.
 This opposition also opened legal efforts to block the Saturday release.